There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 For sandwiches, you can take the compact DIY option and construct them in situ.

-Pick up a fresh loaf of quality sliced bread, baguette or even individual rolls on the way.
+Pick up a fresh loaf of quality sliced bread, baguette, or even individual rolls.

-Load some reusable silicon zip loc bags for ease of transport with ingredients such as cheese and charcuterie -cured meats like salami and prosciutto etc. along with hard aged cheeses.
+Load some reusable silicon zip loc bags for easy transport with ingredients such as cheese and charcuterie–cured meats like salami and prosciutto, along with hard-aged cheeses.
 Ingredients made to handle room temperature that actually becomes more flavourful with a little time out of the fridge.

 Pre Made Sandwiches

-If you must make sandwiches in advance, choose robust bread like a quality crunchy baguette, ciabatta’s or bagels that can withstand a little time in transit without becoming soggy.
-We’ve got loads more tips on how to prevent soggy sandwiches here.
-You may even want to try some creative breadless sandwich ideas to combat soggy sandwich issues.
+If you must make sandwiches in advance, choose robust bread like a quality crunchy baguette sandwich.
+Ciabattas, or bagels, can also withstand a little time in transit without becoming soggy.
+I’ve got loads more tips on how to prevent soggy sandwiches here.
+You may even want to try creative breadless sandwich ideas to combat soggy sandwich issues.

 Wrap sandwiches in reusable beeswax paper or standard brown or baking paper tied with a string (or even an elastic band) to prevent that awful cling wrap sweat.
 Bread will stay fresher and crusts crustier.

-Leave condiments such as mustards or mayonnaise to be added once unwrapped or spread them in the middle between meats and cheeses.
-The same goes for tomato, place it in the middle to avoid it leeching into the bread.
+Leave condiments such as mustard or mayonnaise to be added once unwrapped, or spread them in the middle between meats and cheeses.
+The same goes for tomatoes; place them in the middle to avoid leeching into the bread.

 Choose Fillings Wisely